tranSMART-Foundation/transmartApp-doc/source/admin.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 You assign a role to a user when you create or edit the user’s account.
-For instructions, see *Managing User Accounts* on page 140.
+For instructions, see *Managing User Accounts*.

 Editing or Deleting a Role
 ^^^^^^^^^^^^^^^^^^^^^^^^^^